mhtattersall/mhtattersall/README.md

 ### About Me 🚀
 💻 I’m a **Data scientist and engineer** with a Master's degree in Data Sceince & Artificial Intelligence. </br> </br>
 🔭 I’m currently completing data engineering certificates with MIT xPro and AWS. </br> </br>
-👨🏼‍💻 I'm also a **professional football administrator** with a FIFA Masters and formerly CEO of The National League in England. </br></br>
+👨🏼‍💻 I'm also a **professional football administrator** with a FIFA Masters and a former CEO of The National League in England. </br></br>
 👯 Fun fact: I completed 7 marathons in 7 days in 2018 with my mate Kev to raise funds and awarenes for Prostate Cancer UK. </br> </br>
 💬 Feel more than welcome to contact me if you are a sports management student in need of help with your studies! </br></br>
 📫 How to reach me: mhtapple@gmail.com </br> </br>